 You recently heard back from a major U.S. Optical Distributor who exclusively wants to distribute Ficklets — tell us about this and what it means for Ficklets.

 This is a huge development for us.
-We’re beyond excited to be partnering with a strong, reputable company who has 30 plus years in the optical accessory industry.
+We’re beyond excited to be partnering with a strong, reputable company that has 30 plus years in the optical accessory industry.
 The brand exposure and growth will be tremendous for Ficklets with their ongoing – targeted marketing campaigns to their large customer base and network.
-Incidentally, the distributor heard about Ficklets from an industry veteran/blogger at a trade show Ficklets didn’t exhibit, attend or advertise.
-This is the second time someone has heard about Ficklets at a trade show which we were not involved in.
-So, we’re thrilled the buzz about Ficklets is spreading.
+Incidentally, the distributor heard about Ficklets from an industry veteran and blogger at a tradeshow Ficklets didn’t exhibit, attend, or advertise.
+This is the second time someone has heard about Ficklets at a tradeshow which we were not involved in.
+So, we’re thrilled that the buzz about Ficklets is spreading.

 I work 60-65 hours a week now with all the new development with most of those hours in-office.

 How would you rate your success from 0 – 10?

 We’re still a young company and have barely scratched the surface, but considering where we are today, I would rate us a seven with big growth potential.